Marine viruses: Marine vertebrates

 In 1984, infectious salmon anemia (ISAv) was discovered in Norway in an Atlantic salmon hatchery.
-Eighty percent of the fish in the outbreak died.
+Eighty per cent of the fish in the outbreak died.
 ISAv, a viral disease, is now a major threat to the viability of Atlantic salmon farming.
 As the name implies, it causes severe anemia of infected fish.
 Unlike mammals, the red blood cells of fish have DNA and can become infected with viruses.
 Management strategies include developing a vaccine and improving genetic resistance to the disease.

 Marine mammals are also susceptible to marine viral infections.
 In 1988 and 2002, thousands of harbour seals were killed in Europe by phocine distemper virus.
 Many other viruses, including caliciviruses, herpesviruses, adenoviruses and parvoviruses, circulate in marine mammal populations.

 Giant marine viruses

 Most viruses range in length from about 20 to 300 nanometers.
 This can be contrasted with the length of bacteria, which starts at about 400 nanometers.
 There are also giant viruses, often called giruses, typically about 1000 nanometers (one micron) in length.

 All giant viruses belong to the phylum Nucleocytoviricota (NCLDV), together with poxviruses.

 The largest known of these is Tupanvirus.
 This genus of giant virus was discovered in 2018 in the deep ocean as well as a soda lake, and can reach up to 2.3 microns in total length.

 The discovery and subsequent characterization of giant viruses has triggered some debate concerning their evolutionary origins.
 The two main hypotheses for their origin are that either they evolved from small viruses, picking up DNA from host organisms, or that they evolved from very complicated organisms into the current form which is not self-sufficient for reproduction.
 What sort of complicated organism giant viruses might have diverged from is also a topic of debate.
 One proposal is that the origin point actually represents a fourth domain of life, but this has been largely discounted.